 Airline Bus: A Croatia Airlines bus meets all regularly scheduled flights to Split and is operated by the coach line Pleso Prijevoz.
 The bus ride takes about 30 minutes from downtown Split and costs €4.5.

 Ferry: Passenger ferry service connects the Split airport with Split Port, Bol (Brac island), and Stari Grad (Hvar Island).
 Catch the ferry 300 yards from the airport and the boat will get you to Split Port in 20 minutes for €15.
 To get to Bol and Stari Grad, it's a little over an hour.

 Taxi: A taxi to downtown Split takes about 25 minutes and costs around €53.

-Uber: Uber's charge a flat rate of €34 and gets you to Split in about 25 minutes.
+Uber: Uber's charges a flat rate of €34 and gets you to Split in about 25 minutes.

 Croatian transportation is excellent.
-To get the most out of it, connect with a local for help planning your trip (especially if you’re island hopping along the Dalmation Coast)!
+To get the most out of it, connect with a local for help planning your trip (especially if you’re island hopping along the Dalmatian Coast)!
 Why rely on an outdated guidebook when you could talk to someone who actually lives in Croatia?
-Alongside their transit tips, they’ll design an itinerary that matches your interests, style, and budget.
-Which means you’ll see Croatia like a local, not a tourist.
+Alongside their transit tips, they’ll design an itinerary that matches your interests, style, and budget, which means you’ll see Croatia like a local, not a tourist.
 Learn more.